-Step 15: Return back to EVE console screen and confirm Continue with Enter, EVE VM will reboot and continue Phase 2 installation
+Step 15: Return back to EVE console screen and confirm Continue with Enter, EVE VM will reboot and continue Phase 2

-Step 16: Depending on your internet speed EVE installation will take some time.
-After installation EVE VM will auto reboot and EVE login screen will appear, login in CLI with root/eve and follow installation Phase 3
+Step 16: Please wait, the EVE-NG installation Phase 2 will start automatically.
+Depending on your internet speed EVE installation will take some time.
+After installation EVE VM will auto reboot and EVE login screen will appear, login in CLI with root/eve and follow